JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/docs/report/FinalReport.md

 ## Project management

-### Version control/develop platform:
+### Development Platform

-Our group mainly uses **GitHub** and **Gitee** as the version control/develop platform, aiming to facilitate remote collaboration between team members.
+Our group mainly uses **GitHub** and **Gitee** as the development platform, aiming to facilitate remote collaboration between team members and implement version control.

 GitHub's **commit** feature allows team members to upload their code to the cloud repository.
 Then GitHub **Actions** will check code rationality after we push code.
 We use GitHub **Issue** to list the tasks that need to be completed during each iteration and limit the completion time through **milestone**.
 And we use different **branches** to manage project versions and publish them in GitHub **Releases**.
 Group members’ contributions are all documented in GitHub **Insights**.

-In order to facilitate team members with limited network access to connect the cloud repository, we configured GitHub repository mirror on **Gitee** platform.
+In order to facilitate team members with challenged network access to GitHub cloud repository, we configured a **Gitee** repository as the mirror.

-### Journal tools:
+### Journal Tools

-All code updates are recorded in the **GitHub log**.
-If there is a problem with the code, the person in charge can be found through the log.
+All code updates are recorded in the **git log**.
+If there is any problem with the code, the author can be found through the log.

-The **QMPlus Hub** keeps track of our application development timelines, team meetings, and personal progress.
+We also use **QMPlus Hub** to keep track of our progress.
+Development timelines, minutes of meetings, and personal pages record every step of our development.

-### Communication tools:
+### Communication tools

-We use **QMPlus Hub Forum** to share and exchange views, **Tencent Meeting** for online meetings, and **WeChat** for private communication and group message notification.
-GitHub updates are also **emailed** to group members.
+We use **QMPlus Hub Forum** to share and exchange views, **Tencent Meeting** to discuss tasks and timetable, and **WeChat** to communicate real-time ideas.
+GitHub also send **emails** to group members is there is any new issues.

-### Scheduling:
+### Scheduling

 ![](report-images/scheduling.png)

-### Planning:
+### Planning

 At the beginning of each iteration, we planned iteration goals, formulated and distributed phase tasks through online meetings.
 We use **milestone** to set the completion time for each task to ensure the progress of the project.

 At the end of each iteration, the programmers are given a short vacation so that we can rest and be more productive.

 ## Requirements